 What is a Lady Bird Deed?

-Also known as an enhanced life estate deed or a ladybird deed, a Lady Bird Deed is a way to transfer property to someone else outside of probate, and it allows the original owner to retain control of the property and pass it to exactly who her or she wants to after death.
-Basically the original owner (grantor) signs a deed stating when he or she dies the person who the property is deeded to (grantee) will automatically receive the property.
+Also known as an enhanced life estate deed or a ladybird deed, a Lady Bird Deed is a way to transfer property to someone else outside of probate.
+It allows the original owner to retain control of the property and pass it to exactly who he or she wants to after death.
+Essentially, the original owner, referred to as the grantor, signs a deed stating when he or she dies the person who the property is deeded to, referred to as the grantee, will automatically receive the property.
 In the meantime, the grantor has all right over the property including the ability to sell if he or she wants to.

 Lady Bird Deed Advantages

 A Lady Bird Deed has many advantages that should be considered, including:

 - Ensures that the property passes to the person or people of the Grantor’s choosing by avoiding probate of the property.

 - Grantor maintains the right to use and profit from the property for their lifetime, providing the Grantor with complete control of the property until they pass.

 - Grantor maintains the right to sell, mortgage, or even execute a new lady bird deed to the property at any time, without having to obtain the permission or authorization of the grantee on the previously executed lady bird deed.

 - Since Lady Bird Deeds are not considered a transfer of property and the property owner retains the right to use the property, the Lady Bird Deed typically does not affect or risk qualification for the Grantor’s Medicaid benefits.

 - Prevents the property from being sold upon your death to repay the Medicaid benefits conferred upon the Grantor, because the property passes to the Grantee(s) upon the death of the Grantor and does not become an asset in the estate of the Grantor.